 As the body ages, the puppy fat of younger days starts to wear away, but not always in the places we want.
 In our faces, the pads of fat start to thin.
 This can result in a “fallen-in” look to areas of the face.

 Do Facial Exercises Work?

 Yes, facial exercises do work.
-Dr. Murad Alam, a Northwestern University dermatology professor, investigated the relationship between facial exercises and skin appearance.
+Dr. Murad Alam, a Northwestern University dermatology professor, investigated the relationship between the best facial exercises and skin appearance.
 Here is the breakdown of his study’s process and findings1:

 The individuals tested were between the ages of 40-65 and monitored for 20 weeks.

-For eight weeks, the participants did facial exercises every day for 30 minutes.
+For eight weeks, the participants did facial exercises to tighten skin every day for 30 minutes.
 From the ninth week through week 20, they alternated days.